fluent-ffmpeg/node-fluent-ffmpeg/README.md

         // Custom presets folder
         preset: './presets',

-        // Processing timeout in seconds, defaults to 30.
+        // Processing timeout in seconds, defaults to no timeout
         // You can disable the timeout by passing 0.
         timeout: 30,